ekohilas/who-tests-the-testers/pycon-us-2025/slides.md

 <!-- .element: data-id="simple-ci" -->

 And so now, what we've landed on is great.

+It's similar enough as an example to what I was working with,

-It's efficient as an example, and it works when it's merged in.
+And, it works when it's merged in!

 07:10 (03:40)